andre-senna/dev-portal/tutorials/publish/index.md

 * `FIXED_PRICE` - Price in AGI for a single call to your service.
 We will set the price to 1 COG (remember that 1 AGI = 10^8 COGS).

 For example:

 ```
 ACCOUNT=`snet account print`
 snet service metadata-init service/service_spec/ "$SERVICE_NAME" $ACCOUNT --endpoints http://$SERVICE_IP:$SERVICE_PORT --fixed-price 0.00000001

-# !!! (optional) You can add some text to describe your service and an URL for further information.
+# Describe your service and add an URL for further service information.
-snet service metadata-add-description --json '{"description": "Description of my Service.", "url": "https://service_users_guide.com"}'
+snet service metadata-add-description --json '{"description": "Description of my Service.", "url": "https://service.users.guide"}'
 ```

-This command will create ```service_metadata.json``` file.
+This command will create a JSON configuration file: ```service_metadata.json```.

-Please take a look into this file.
-You can find the description of service metadata format in [mpe-metadata](https://dev.singularitynet.io/docs/all/mpe/mpe-metadata/).
+See details of service metadata in [mpe-metadata](https://dev.singularitynet.io/docs/all/mpe/mpe-metadata/).

 ## Step 8.
 Publish the service in SingularityNET

-You can publish your service using the following command:
+Now you can publish your service using the following command (```service_metadata.json``` is used implicitly):

 ```
 snet service publish $ORGANIZATION_ID $SERVICE_ID